fserb/canvas2D/spec/webgpu.md

 `moveToWebGPU()` returns a [GPUTexture](https://gpuweb.github.io/gpuweb/#gputexture) that can be used in a WebGPU pipeline.
 After the function is called, the Canvas2D context is unavailable, with all function calls throwing an InvalidStateError when called.

-`moveFromWebGPU()` receives a WebGPU Texture (that has previoulsy been created via `moveToWebGPU()`), makes it unavailable to use on WebGPU, and restures the Canvas2D context.
+`moveFromWebGPU()` receives a WebGPU Texture (that has previoulsy been created via `moveToWebGPU()`), makes it unavailable to use on WebGPU, and restores the Canvas2D context.

 ### Open issues and questions